Bounds on the photon sphere radius for spherically symmetric black holes in n-dimensional Einstein gravity: Introduction

-In this work, we extend Hod’s analysis to arbitrary dimensions $n\ge 4$.
-Within a model-independent framework for static, spherically symmetric, asymptotically flat black holes with anisotropic matter, we derive the characteristic equation for the photon sphere.
-Under the assumptions of the weak energy condition and a non-positive trace for the energy-momentum tensor, we prove the existence of a photon sphere and establish the universal upper bound:
+In this work, we fill this gap by deriving both an upper and a lower bound for the photon sphere radius in static, spherically symmetric, asymptotically flat black holes of $n$-dimensional Einstein gravity ($n\ge 4$).
+Our analysis is performed within a model‑independent framework that assumes a Tangherlini‑type metric structure and an anisotropic matter fluid satisfying the weak energy condition and a non‑positive trace of the energy‑momentum tensor.
+For the upper bound, we obtain

-In four dimensions ($n=4$), this reduces to $r_\gamma\le 3M$, confirming Hod’s result~\cite{Hod:2013jhd}.
-Our bound is dimension-dependent and suggests that the presence of matter fields tends to pull the photon sphere inward compared to the corresponding vacuum (Tangherlini) black hole.
-This work generalizes a key four-dimensional result to higher dimensions, deepening our understanding of black hole structure in extended theories of gravity.
+which for $n=4$ reduces to $r_\gamma\le 3M$.
+For the lower bound, we impose one further physically motivated condition---the monotonic decrease of $|r^{n-1}p_r(r)|$---and prove

+which for $n=4$ becomes $r_\gamma\ge \frac{3}{2}r_H$.
+These results provide a complete set of dimension‑dependent geometric constraints that generalise the well‑known four‑dimensional bounds to a specific class of higher‑dimensional black holes.

-The paper is organized as follows.
-In Sec.~\ref{section2}, we describe the general higher-dimensional black hole spacetime and the corresponding Einstein field equations for an anisotropic fluid.
-Sec.~\ref{section3} contains our main analysis: we derive the photon sphere condition, prove its existence, and establish the universal upper bound under appropriate energy conditions.
-We conclude with a summary and discussion of implications in Sec.~\ref{conclusion}.
+The paper is organized as follows: In Sec.~\ref{section2}, we describe the general higher-dimensional black hole spacetime and the corresponding Einstein field equations for an anisotropic fluid.
+In Sec.~\ref{section3}, we derive the photon sphere condition, prove its existence, and establish the upper bound under appropriate energy conditions.
+In Sec.~\ref{section4}, we derive the lower bound, employing the monotonicity property of the radial pressure function.
+We conclude with a discussion of the results, their limitations, and possible future extensions in Sec.~\ref{conclusion}.
+In App.~\ref{Appendix}, we provide a rigorous proof of an inequality needed in the lower bound analysis.
 Throughout, we use natural units with $G=c=1$.

-\section{DESCRIPTION OF THE SYSTEM IN THE HIGHER-DIMENSIONAL BLACK HOLE}
+\section{Description of the system in the higher-dimensional black hole}

 We begin by recalling the general metric ansatz for a spacetime $(\mathcal{M}, g)$ that possesses the symmetry of a codimension-2 maximally symmetric space, which reads~\cite{Cao:2019vlu}

 where $A=1,2$, and $i=1,\cdots \, ,n-2$, and $\gamma_{ij}dz^idz^j$ is the metric of the codimension-2 maximally symmetric space $(\mathcal{K},\gamma)$ with a sectional curvature $k=0\, ,\pm 1$.
 The two dimensional part of $(\mathcal{M},g)$ with coordinates $\{y^A\}$ has a Lorentz signature and can be denoted by $(M, h)$.